Site Contents

 Suited as a general purpose abrasive for shaping (not honing proper) the edges of knives, axes, hoes etc. -- and yes, also for the post-peening-on-the-jig treatment of scythe blades.
 Although many North American mowers of old used a stone much like this one (large with a wooden handle) for whetting in the field, due to awkwardness, we do not recommend it as an option for that purpose.
 Instead, we consider it as a very cost effective hand powered abrasive for general duties on a homestead.
 Can be used dry.
 Read more.

-• Natural "Bregenzer"
+• Natural "Bregenzer" - $10

 Our best all-purpose stone for in-the-field whetting.
 These came from a once-famous quarry that ceased operations prior to WWII.
-In Austria long classified as "fine grit", it is about 300 grit.

-Natural "Rozsutec" -- $12
+Natural "Rozsutec" - $12

 Extra fine grit (600-800) and very long-wearing.
 Hand-quarried in Slovakia.
 Not recommended as the only whetstone for most mowers.